qmk/qmk_firmware/docs/newbs_getting_started.md

 ## Set Up QMK

 Once you have set up your Linux/Unix environment, you are ready to download QMK.
 We will do this by using Git to "clone" the QMK repository.
-Open a Terminal or MSYS2 Console window and leave it open for the remainder of this guide.
+Open a Terminal or MSYS2 MinGW window and leave it open for the remainder of this guide.
 Inside that window run these two commands:

     git clone https://github.com/qmk/qmk_firmware.git
     cd qmk_firmware